montaigne123/genesis-web/README.md

 ### `./static`

 As the name suggests `./static` directory contains all the static content in the website.
-All the Cascading Style Sheets (CSS), JavaScript files, And images, icons, resources, etc are stored in this folder.
+All the Cascading Style Sheets (CSS), JavaScript files, Images, Icons, Resources, etc are stored in this folder.

 ### `./templates`